What’s the best youth baseball bat?

 8. Best Drop 12 Bat: 2017 Rawlings VELO Composite

 Rawlings makes a version of the VELO called the VELO composite.
-This bat is a two piece composite bat and built much differently than the traditional single piece hybrid VELO.
+This bat is a two-piece composite bat and built much differently than the traditional single-piece hybrid VELO.
 But, the drop 12 is a fantastic bat for the kid looking for as much bat control and speed as possible with a reasonable and over-sized barrel.
-There are a handful of very good drop 12 bats.
+There are a handful of good drop 12 bats.
 Our best drop 12 bat article sums them up nicely.
 So, if you are looking for more options and price points, head over there.
-On the whole, we would take the VELO for its ultra light drop 12 swing and legitimate price point over just about any bat in that specific class.
+On the whole, we would take the VELO for its ultra-light drop 12 swing and legitimate price point over just about any bat in that specific class.

 9. Best Youth Wood Bat: Marucci AP5

 It is difficult, at best, to narrow down the best youth wood baseball bats.
 This difficulty stems from the fact that no bat company has a patent on maple or ash trees.
-As such, just about anyone can buy a high quality wood billet from a major supplier and then put it on their lathe.
-Some minutes later, boom, you have a very nice ash or maple bat.
+As such, just about anyone can buy a high-quality wood billet from a major supplier and then put it on their lathe.
+Some minutes later, boom, you’ll have beautiful ash or maple bats.
 That said, we do have an affinity for the AP5 from Marucci.
 At the pro level, it is one of the most popular turn patterns.

 The maple is as good as you can get anywhere.
 The brand name that stands behind it is the most popular MLB bat.
-In other words, it is very hard to go wrong with a youth wood AP5 from Marucci.
+In other words, it is tough to go wrong with a youth wood AP5 from Marucci.

 Common Questions About the Best Youth Baseball Bats